 The Vulcan salute, first seen in the episode “Amok Time,” is perhaps one of pop culture’s most enduring images.
 It has become shorthand for not only the Star Trek franchise, but a greeting for fans from all walks of life to find each other.
 Accompanied by the phrase “Live long and prosper,” the salute is as key to Star Trek as starships, warp capabilities, and the phrase “to boldly go where no one has gone before.”

 Spock actor and Trek legend Leonard Nimoy created it on the set of The Original Series.
 In 2012, StarTrek.com caught up with Nimoy to ask about the history behind the gesture and how it came to life on set.
 Inspired by a gesture he’d seen during a blessing at an orthodox Jewish shul as a boy, Nimoy carried the memory with him until the fateful day filming the scenes on Vulcan in “Amok Time.”

-“The idea came when I saw the way Joe was staging the scene,” Nimoy told us.
+“The idea came when I saw the way Joe (Pevney, the episode’s director) was staging the scene,” Nimoy told us.
 “He had me approach T'Pau and I felt a greeting gesture was called for.
-So I suggested it to Joe, who accepted it immediately.
-Gene was not involved.”
+So I suggested it to Joe, who accepted it immediately.”

 I grew up in an interesting inner-city neighborhood in Boston.
 The area was known as the West End and was written about in a book called the Urban Villagers.
 It was a desirable area since it was within walking distance of downtown Boston and the Boston Commons, as well as being situated along the banks of the Charles River.